YCAMInterlab/dna-of-forests/README.md

 ### Middleman basic commands

-These are the basic commands, other usages are available in the ducuments of [middleman](https://middlemanapp.com/) and [middleman-deploy](https://github.com/middleman-contrib/middleman-deploy).
+These are the basic commands, other usages are available in the ducuments of [middleman](https://middlemanapp.com/).

 *You can leave out `bundle exec` if you have added `./vendor/bin` to your `$PATH` in shell.*